dzeke/Blended-Near-Optimal-Tools/README.md

 Illustrates use of the tools for a linear program to identify the cost-effective phosphorus removal practices to reduce the phosphorus load to Echo Reservoir in the Weber basin, Utah to a level specified in a pending Total Maximum Daily Load (TMDL) program for the reservoir.
 Includes all the data and model files and the script that moves data from the models to the near-optimal tools.

-4) PAPER and SCRIPTS
+4) DOCUMMENTATION (PAPER and SCRIPTS)

-Includes the submitted paper (under review) that describes this work as well as peer-reviewer comments and author responses.
+Includes the paper submitted to Water Resources Research (under review) that describes this work as well as peer-reviewer comments and author responses.
 Also provides scripts and directions to generate each figure shown in the paper.
 Further documentation on each tool is provided in the sub-directory of each tool (XXXX-readme.txt) as well as at the top of each source code file.

 ==================
 CITATION